 garages and in domestic environments where light efficiency is more significant than the aesthetic appearance.

-Electronic ballasts have a miniature circuit board containing rectifiers with a capacitor and usually two transistors for switching
+Electronic ballasts have a miniature circuit board containing rectifiers with a capacitor and normally a couple of transistors for switching

-connected to form a high frequency direct to alternating current inverter.
-The resulting high frequency, usually 40 plus kHz, is connected
+which are connected to form a high frequency alternating current inverter.
+A high frequency is then emitted, usually 40 plus kHz, which is connected

 to the lamp tube.
-Because the resonant converter stabilises the lamp current and corresponding light output across the range of input voltages,
+Because the resonant converter stabilises the lamp current and corresponding light output throughout the scale of applied voltages,

 Fluorescent lights are available in two types, the integrated or non-integrated type.
 The non integrated type has a separate electronic ballast,